movementlabsxyz/MIP/MIP/mip-34/README.md

 **Fastconfirmation certificate**.
 When enough validators have attested for a new block $B'$, the block is _L2-confirmed_ (sometimes referred to as _L2-final_).
 The accumulation of enough votes is aggregated in a Fastconfirmation certificate.
 A naive implementation of the Fastconfirmation certificate is a list of votes.

-> [!NOTE]
-> Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _Fastconfirmation_).
+> :warning: Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _Fastconfirmation_).

 **Fastconfirmation**.
 FFS aims to _confirm_ the validity of each produced L2Block, at every L2Block height.

-> [!IMPORTANT]
-> If we confirm each successor block before adding it to the (confirmed) part of the ledger, there cannot be any fork, except if the sequencer would provide equivocating protoBlocks for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.
+> :warning: If we confirm each successor block before adding it to the (confirmed) part of the ledger, there cannot be any fork, except if the sequencer would provide equivocating protoBlocks for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

 If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-economic security, the  level of which depends on what is at stake for the confirmation of a block.